andrew henderson menu

 Global Citizen

-According to the latest World Happiness Report, the Netherlands is the fifth happiest country in the world.
+According to the latest World Happiness Report, the Netherlands is the sixth happiest country in the world.
 A significant reason for that is its excellent social security system.
 However, all that comes at the cost of high taxes.

 Dutch tax rates are among the highest in the world.
 Spending over 40% of your income each year on taxes does take most of the fun out of an otherwise excellent lifestyle.

-Lucky for you, that doesn’t have to be the rest of your life.
-Whether you want to stay in the EU zone or explore the rest of the world, you’ll find many countries competing for your tax residency, offering a range of tax benefits, among other incentives, in exchange.
+Whether you want to stay in the European Union (EU) or explore the rest of the world, you’ll find many countries competing for your tax residency, offering a range of tax benefits, among other incentives, in exchange.

 Taxes in The Netherlands for Non-Residents